Bioinformatics and the Pharmaceutical Industry

 Validation of Drug Targets and Leads

 Once they have been identified, drug targets and leads then need to be validated.
-To do this you must demonstrate that the drug lead affects the target molecule in a way that provides a positive therapeutic outcome.
+To achieve this. researchers must demonstrate that the drug lead affects the target molecule in a way that provides a positive therapeutic outcome.

 Using Bioinformatics to Validate Drug Targets and Leads